08 Dec Pamela Yates

-Pamela Yates is a co-founder of Skylight Pictures, a company dedicated to creating feature length documentary films and digital media tools that advance awareness of human rights and the quest for justice by implementing multi-year outreach campaigns designed to engage, educate and activate social change.
-Her latest film was Granito: How to Nail a Dictator, for which she was awarded a Guggenheim fellowship.
+Pamela Yates is a co-founder of Skylight Pictures and currently the Creative Director of Skylight, a company dedicated to creating feature length documentary films and digital media tools that advance awareness of human rights and the quest for justice by implementing multi-year outreach campaigns designed to engage, educate and activate social change.
+Her 2011 film was Granito: How to Nail a Dictator, for which she was awarded a Guggenheim fellowship.
 The film was used as key forensic evidence in the Ríos Montt genocide conviction in Guatemala.

 Yates is an American filmmaker and human rights defender and was born and raised in the Appalachian coal mining region of Pennsylvania, but left home at an early age to live in New York City.